“Mr. Williams unleashed the full power of his clear and incisive tone...

 In recital Douglas Williams appeared at the 2013 Ojai Music Festival singing works by Ives and Cowell, and the Tanglewood Music Center as a Fellow in 2011 and 2012 in a wide variety of song repertoire.
 With the baroque chamber group Tragicomedia he has presented a recital of Handel and Stradella at New York’s Morgan Library.

-In recording Douglas Williams has made several critically acclaimed discs of seventeenth and eighteenth century music for the German CPO label, including Charpentier’s La descente d’Orphée aux enfers (nominated for a Grammy for Best Opera Recording 2014), Handel’s Acis and Galatea, and Lully’s Psyché (nominated for a Grammy for Best Opera Recording 2008), all with the Boston Early Music Festival.
+In 2015 Mr. Williams’s recording of Charpentier’s La descente d’Orphée aux enfers with the Boston Early Music Festival, in which he sings the role of Pluton, won the Grammy Award for Best Opera Recording.
+With the Boston Early Music Festival he has also recorded Lully’s Psyché (nominated for a Grammy Award for Best Opera Recording in 2008) and Handel’s Acis and Galatea, to be released in late 2015—all of these on the German CPO label.
 On the Naxos label he has recorded Grétry’s Le Magnifique with Opera Lafayette in the role of Laurance.
 As a graduate student at Yale he recorded a handful of large sacred works with Simon Carrington and the Yale Schola Cantorum, including Bach's Johannes-Passion singing the role of Jesus.

 Douglas Williams trained at the New England Conservatory with Edward Zambara and the Yale School of Music with James Taylor.
 He has been a Fellow of the Tanglewood Music Center, the Carmel Bach Festival, and a post-graduate Fellow of the Yale School of Music.
 His interest in theater lead him to train in Shakespeare & Company’s noted Monthlong Intensive in Lenox, Massachusetts, with Tina Packer and Dennis Krausnick.